 Equipment & Gear

 Another popular question when it comes to advice on how to start a successful blog is what equipment I use.
 To create quality content, you’ll need a quality camera.
 In 2012, Johnny and I purchased a gently used Canon 5D Mark ii and it’s what we used until August 2018.
 Now, we use a Canon 5D Mark iv.
-However, since it’s been six years, we are personally thinking about upgrading to a Canon 5D Mark iii.
 Another great option is the Canon EOS 6D.
 The 50 mm 1.4 USM lens and Sigma 35 1.4 Art are what we use a heavy majority of the time.
-When we need a wide angle lens, we use this 16-35 mm lens.
+When we need a wide-angle lens, we use this 16-35 mm lens.
 Since Johnny and I are long-distance and I’m doing more collaborations and partnerships on my blog, I previously worked Jessie, in Norfolk and as of summer 2018, started working with Morgan, who is an awesome photographer!
 I also continue to work with my good friends I’ve met through this crazy journey who are also incredibly talented.
 They are Mae Small, Toan Chu and Brandon Hill.

 Now, with technology improving, cameras on our smartphones are becoming incredibly good.
 Tons of my photos on Instagram are taken on my iPhone X (as of its launch date).
 Portrait mode is a lifesaver and proves you don’t always need a professional DSLR to start a successful blog.
 Also, many of my VLOGs are taken on my phone in 4K!